RishiNair2/Forage-Virtual-Iternship-Project-2/README.md

 - Reaction Types
 - Reactions
 - Content
-- Customer_data (Temp Table that I created to analyze columns from the dataset into one big table)
+- Content_data (Temp Table that I created to analyze columns from the dataset into one big table)

 - Attached to repository is also our Tableau Visualization with our insights.